On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature

-Lemmas~\ref{Lemma_countably_many_S4_singularities} and~\ref{Lemma_countably_many_S6_singularities} below state that the sets of one-sided shallow singularities (S4) and chain singularities (S6) are both at most countably infinite.
-The argument in both cases rests on the fact that for any finite sum $M := \sum_{x \in A} m_x < \infty$ of non-negative real numbers $m_x$ indexed by a (potentially uncountable) set $A$, the index subset $A_0 := \{x \in A \, : \, m_x > 0\}$ corresponding to the positive elements in the sum is at most countably infinite. \footnote{This follows from the observation that the set $A_n := \{x \in A \, : \, m_x > 1/n \}$ is finite for each $n \in \N$ and hence $A_0 := \{x \in A \, : \, m_x > 0 \} = \bigcup_{n \in \N} A_n$ is countable as a countable union of finite sets.} In the case of shallow singularities, the numbers being summed will represent lengths (one-dimensional Hausdorff measures) $m_x := \mathcal{H}^1(I_x)$ of boundary segments $I_x \subset \partial E_\eps$, and in the case of chain singularities they will stand for surface areas $m_x := \mathcal{H}^2(A_x)$ of open subsets $A_x \subset \mathrm{int} \, E_\eps$.
-In each case, these numbers will be strictly positive by definition for every $x$, implying that the underlying index sets---corresponding to the sets of singularities in question---are themselves at most countably infinite.
+Lemmas~\ref{Lemma_countably_many_S4_singularities} and~\ref{Lemma_countably_many_S6_singularities} below state that the sets of one-sided shallow singularities (type S4) and chain singularities (type S6) are both at most countably infinite.
+The argument in both cases rests on the observation that for a finite sum $M := \sum_{x \in A} m_x < \infty$ of non-negative real numbers $m_x$, indexed by some possibly uncountable set $A$, the index subset $A^+ := \{x \in A \, : \, m_x > 0\}$, corresponding to the positive elements in the sum, is at most countably infinite.\footnote{This follows from the observation that the set $A_n := \{x \in A \, : \, m_x > 1/n \}$ is finite for each $n \in \N$ and hence $A^+ := \{x \in A \, : \, m_x > 0 \} = \bigcup_{n \in \N} A_n$ is countable as a countable union of finite sets.} In the case of shallow singularities, the numbers being summed will represent lengths (one-dimensional Hausdorff measures) $m_x := \cH^1(I_x)$ of boundary segments $I_x \subset \partial E_\eps$.
+In the case of chain singularities they will stand for surface areas $m_x := \cH^2(A_x)$ of open subsets $A_x \subset \mathrm{int} \, E_\eps$.
+In each case, these numbers will be strictly positive for every $x$ by definition, which implies that the underlying index sets, corresponding to the sets of singularities in question, are themselves at most countably infinite.

-\begin{lemma}[\textbf{Number of one-sided shallow singularities}] For a compact set $E \subset \R^2$, the number of one-sided shallow singularities (S4) on $\partial E_\eps$ is at most countably infinite. \end{lemma}
+\begin{lemma}[{Number of one-sided shallow singularities}] For a compact set $E \subset \R^2$, the number of one-sided shallow singularities (type S4) on $\partial E_\eps$ is at most countably infinite. \end{lemma}